This Florida Keys Neighborhood Has Been Flooded For Nearly 3 Months

 William Sweet is an oceanographer with NOAA who released a report earlier this year warning of the increasing threat of high tide flooding.
 He says unfortunately, the predictions are already coming true.

-"Sea level rise, a decade's worth of it has caught up," Sweet says.
+"Sea level rise, decades' worth of it has caught up," Sweet says.
 "These sort of garden variety events, you know, seasonal high tides, winds blowing off shore that used to not be a problem?"
 Now, he says, they are a problem, causing flooding in an increasing number of coastal areas.

 Although it's a global issue, for now it's local governments that are faced with the challenge of addressing high tide flooding.